minghust/LeetCodeSolutions/README.md

-# LeetCodeSolutions
+# LeetCode Online Judge
 Practice coding in this year.<br \>
 [LeetCode Online Judge](https://leetcode.com/)
-### Solutions
+### Solutions and Problems
+Folders named after problems.<br \>
-Folder named each problem's name where solutions in.
+Under each folder named "solution.c" and "problem.txt" are where solutions and problem in.